 Yamna ancestry: CHG before, during, and after Chalcolithic migrations

 Most Corded Ware samples are late, almost coincident with the Bell Beaker expansion.
-No samples have been published from potentially controversial areas – like the Contact Zone, north-eastern Europe and western Yamna – during the most relevant periods.
-Old samples (closer to admixture events) tend to show a higher range of variation, and could inform better of the real impact of migrations, while younger ones – depending on non-random mating processes, influenced by geographic structure or socioeconomic factors – may falsely show a relatively homogenous high or low ancestral contribution[Jobling et al. 2014].
+Scarce or no samples have been published from potentially controversial areas – like the Contact Zone, north-eastern Europe, the Baltic and the Forest Zone, and western Yamna – during the most relevant periods, before and after the Chalcolithic expansions.
+Old samples (closer to admixture events) tend to show a higher range of variation, and could inform better of the real impact of migrations, while younger ones – depending on non-random mating processes, influenced by geographic structure or socioeconomic factors – may falsely show a relatively homogenous high or low ancestral contribution[Jobling et al. 2014], as is evident from the analysis of East Bell Beaker samples.

-The oldest sample from Erperstedt (labelled I0104), a second-degree relative to the Erperstedt family[Monroy Kuhn, Jakobsson, and Günther 2017], has been found to cluster the closest to steppe samples, closer than any other Corded Ware sample, previous or posterior, or samples from eastern Corded Ware-derived cultures Sintashta, or Potapovka[Haak et al. 2015].
+The oldest sample from Esperstedt (labelled I0104), a second-degree relative to the Esperstedt family[Monroy Kuhn, Jakobsson, and Günther 2017], has been found to cluster the closest to steppe samples, closer than any other Corded Ware sample, previous or posterior, or samples from eastern Corded Ware-derived cultures Sintashta, or Andronovo[Haak et al. 2015].
 This, connected with the exogamy prevalent among Corded Ware peoples, and the nomadic nature of its culture, precludes a proper interpretation of the ancestry found in the family.
+A similar case is that of the Karsdorf Late Neolithic sample dated ca. 2470 BC (attributed tentatively to the Corded Ware culture, because of its burial position), which also clusters close to steppe samples.
+Both samples may be directly related to early East Bell Beaker samples, which show a variable, potentially quite high steppe component, and thus also to Balkan EBA samples.

 Ancient and modern samples